Child Pornography & Internet Crimes Defense Attorney

-Computer and Internet crime, which is commonly referred to as cyber-crime, has increased over the past few years due to the advancement in technology.
-Personal information such as credit card information, a person’s social security number as well as banking details can all be easily obtained with only one click from a mouse.
-As a result, these crimes often go unnoticed for ann extended period of time.
-When people think of computer and internet crimes, they usually only think of credit card fraud and identity theft.
-There are a number of internet crimes.
+Computer and Internet crimes, which are commonly referred to as cyber-crime, have dramatically increased in East Tennessee over the past few years.
+Even in Knoxville, TN, personal information such as credit card information, social security numbers, and banking details can easily be obtained online.
+As a result, these crimes often go unnoticed for an extended period of time.
+When people think of computer and internet crimes, they usually only think of child pornography, credit card fraud, and identity theft.
+There are a number of internet crimes that fall under the cybercrime umbrella.

 Criminal computer crimes include: